ClusterM/famicom-dumper-client/README.md

 ```

 It's useful if you want to reverse engineer cartridge of your remote friend.
 You can use all commands and scripts to interact with remote dumper just like it's connected locally.

+Also you can use gRPC to access dumper from other applications or your own code written in C#, C++, Dart, Go, Java, Kotlin, Node, Objective-C, PHP, Python, Ruby, etc. languages.
+Use [Dumper.proto](https://github.com/ClusterM/famicom-dumper-client/blob/master/FamicomDumperConnection/Dumper.proto) to automatically generate client code.

 ## Examples